- Chart

 Opportunities

-- Acquisitions of smaller water and wastewater systems
+- Acquisition of smaller water systems to expand service areas.

 Threats